 Homeschooling a Child with Asperger’s SyndromeIn terms of homeschooling, autism types matter very little; almost any child on the spectrum can benefit from the customized approach that home education offers.
 However, if you have a child on the Asperger’s Syndrome part of the spectrum, curriculum options can differ widely from child to child.
 Learn how to start homeschooling a child with aspergers.

 Homeschooling a Child with Pervasive Developmental Disorder (PDD)Has your child been diagnosed with PDD?
 Sometimes called “atypical autism,” PDD is often characterized by uneven skill development (strengths in some areas and delays in others).
 When choosing the best curriculum for autism, students with Pervasive Developmental Disorder have strengths and weaknesses that should be taken into account.
 Learn how to start homeschooling a child with PDD-NOS.

 Autism Education: Homeschool vs Public SchoolWhen you have a child with ASD, educational choices aren’t as simple as knowing which school district you are in, and then registering.
 When thinking about your special needs child’s education you may be considering whether school or homeschool is the right option.
 Learn more about the homeschool vs public school options for students with autism.

 Teaching Reading to Students with Autism

 When teaching young children with autism to read, make sure you choose a homeschool program that capitalizes on their strengths, while minimizing their weaknesses.
 Start helping your child with autism with reading comprehension.

 Teaching Writing to Students with Autism

 When it comes to teaching writing to students with autism, learning tools and assistive technology can make all the difference.
 Knowing what resources are available to you will help you customize a homeschool plan to your specific child.
-Start helping your autistic child to write.
+Start helping your child with autism to write.

 How Time4Learning Curriculum Helps Students with Autism